 Ultimately, 71 different individual service breaches and all 12 breach compilations we tested bootstrapped at least one correct guess.
 Table 7 summarizes the individual service breaches that bootstrapped the most correct guesses.
-The full results can be found in our extended version [56].
+The full results can be found in Table 14 in the appendix.
 Notably, the breaches of LinkedIn, Chegg, LiveJournal, Dropbox, and MySpace each bootstrapped over 500 correct guesses, while 34 different breaches bootstrapped at least ten correct guesses.